Signed in as:

 Support Group for Parents and Caregivers of Neurodivergent Children

-This group meets quarterly at our office as well as community locations in Johnston County.
+This group meets the second Saturday of the month at our Clayton location.
 In these groups we offer a safe and understanding space for parents and caregivers to connect, share experiences, and gain valuable resources and guidance in navigating the unique challenges of raising neurodivergent children.

-This is a free event for parents and caregivers.
+This is a free event for parents and caregivers and is open to the community.
 No childcare is provided.

 Check our events pages for details and to register.